AI customer service

 When to Choose YourGPT

-Choose YourGPT when you need a custom AI chatbot trained on your product catalog and your goal is to deflect queries before they hit the help desk.
+Choose YourGPT when you need a chatbot trained on your product catalog to deflect queries before they hit the help desk.

 Pricing

-YourGPT pricing starts around $39 per month for small e-commerce stores, with paid tiers scaling by message credits, training sources, and the number of deployed chatbots.
+YourGPT pricing starts around $39 per month for small e-commerce stores, with paid tiers scaling by message credits and training sources.

-LiveChat is a chat-led platform built for e-commerce brands focused on conversion, offering proactive triggers, sales-driven workflows, and tools to turn site visitors into buyers in real time.
+LiveChat is a chat-led platform built for e-commerce brands focused on conversion, offering proactive triggers and sales-driven workflows to turn site visitors into buyers.

-It offers a chat widget, AI chatbot, ticketing for handoffs, and integrations with e-commerce platforms like Shopify, BigCommerce, and major analytics tools.
+It offers a chat widget, AI chatbot, and ticketing for handoffs, with integrations across Shopify, BigCommerce, and major analytics tools, which brands pick when conversion lift matters more than autonomous AI resolution.

 Key Features

-- Chat widget with proactive triggers based on cart value, page views, exit intent, and visitor behavior
+• Chat widget with proactive triggers based on cart value, page views, and exit intent.

-- AI chatbot deflects FAQs and handles basic queries before handing off conversations to human agents seamlessly
+• AI chatbot deflects FAQs and handles basic queries before handing conversations to human agents.

 Pros

-- Strong conversion-driven feature set with proactive chat that ties directly to e-commerce store revenue lift
+• Strong conversion-driven feature set with proactive chat that ties directly to store revenue lift.

-- Mature platform with reliable performance during peak sale traffic and high-volume chat sessions across regions
+• Mature platform with reliable performance during peak sale traffic and high-volume chat sessions.

-- Easy to install on Shopify and other major e-commerce platforms within a single afternoon today
+• Easy to install on Shopify and other major e-commerce platforms within a single afternoon.

 Cons

-- AI capabilities are growing but still trail purpose-built AI-native platforms in autonomous resolution depth and breadth
+• AI capabilities trail purpose-built AI-native platforms in autonomous resolution depth.

-- Less suited for D2C brands focused on WhatsApp, Instagram DMs, or social-first customer service flows
+• Less suited for D2C brands focused on WhatsApp, Instagram DMs, or social-first support.

-- Pricing scales by agent seat, which can hurt smaller stores wanting a cheap entry into live chat
+• Pricing scales by agent seat, which can hurt smaller stores wanting a cheap entry point.

 Best Use Case

-e-commerce brands focused on conversion lift through proactive chat rather than autonomous AI resolution across multi-channel ticket volumes.
+E-commerce brands focused on conversion lift through proactive chat rather than autonomous AI resolution.

 When to Choose LiveChat

-Choose LiveChat when chat is your primary channel, conversion lift matters more than autonomous AI, and your team prefers proven chat tooling over newer AI-native platforms.
+Choose LiveChat when chat is your primary channel, conversion lift matters more than autonomous AI, and you prefer proven chat tooling.

 Pricing